vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD03_DEMO.md

 10. To start the application without debugging, press Ctrl+F5.
 Microsoft Explorer 10 will start.
 11. In the address bar of the browser, append **api/destinations/1** to the end of the address, and then press Enter.
 12. When prompted by the browser, click **Open**, and open the file in Notepad.
 Verify that you see information for Seattle.
-13. Close Notepad and return to the browser.
-Append **api/destinations/6** to the end of the address, and then press Enter.
+13. Append **api/destinations/6** to the end of the address, and then press Enter.
 Verify that you get an HTTP 404 response.

 # Lesson 4: Hosting and Consuming ASP.NET Web API Services